python/cpython/Doc/distutils/apiref.rst

    * ``macosx-10.6-intel``

-   For AIX, Python 3.9 and later return a platform_tag with additional fields (separated by ``'-'``) that represent the combined values of AIX Version, Release and Technology Level (first field), Build Date (second field), and bit-size (third field).
-Python 3.8 and earlier return a value starting with "aix" that only reports the AIX Version and Release.
+   For AIX, Python 3.9 and later return a string starting with "aix", followed by additional fields (separated by ``'-'``) that represent the combined values of AIX Version, Release and Technology Level (first field), Build Date (second field), and bit-size (third field).
+Python 3.8 and earlier returned only a single additional field with the AIX Version and Release.

    Examples of returned values on AIX: